SteelSaint/Low-Level-Compilers/README.md

 # RubyPascalcompiler
-A Pascal compiler written in the Ruby language
+A Pascal interpreter written in the Ruby language version 2.4